Back to Reference

 Defined roles and responsibilities

-Clearly define the roles and responsibilities of all employees and managers.
-This helps to prevent confusion and overlap in duties.
-Providing detailed job descriptions and an organizational chart can help employees understand their place within the matrix and how they contribute to the organization’s goals.
+Clearly define roles and responsibilities to prevent confusion, which is a common challenge in this structure.
+One study found that only a minority of 'supermatrixed' employees strongly agreed they know what is expected of them, compared to 60% of their non-matrixed peers.
+Providing detailed job descriptions and an organizational chart can help employees understand their place within the matrix and how they contribute to the organization's goals.

 Conflict resolution mechanisms